findstructureintime/Time-Series-Analysis/Module_2_Burstiness/README.md

 With the MATLAB demo script, you can perform the burstiness analysis on spike trains of events.

 Start MATLAB or Octave and select the folder where the provided material (M-functions and data file) is located.
-That is, make MATLAB’s current folder equal to the folder to which you downloaded this (e.g. ‘C:\...\My Documents’).
+That is, make MATLAB/Octave’s current folder equal to the folder to which you downloaded this (e.g. ‘C:\...\My Documents’).
 After this you can call these functions on the command line.

 You can easily run the demo script by typing in 'demo_burstiness' into the command line.